hughperkins/securewebcmd/README.md

 * you can kill the job by clicking 'kill' button next to the running job, at the top of the screen
 * you can view the results for any job, current or past, by clicking the 'results' button, next to the job line, at the top of the window

+# What if I run a task while another is already running?

+* it will be queued
+* it will start once the running task finishes, or you click 'kill' to kill the running task

 # How is it secured, since it's using http?

 * in http mode, the password isn't sent to the server, it's used to generate an md5 hash of the command and its arguments